Tai-Jing/BirdCLEF-2025/README_en.md

-# BirdCLEF 2025 Endangered Bird Audio Recognition Project
+# BirdCLEF 2025 Endangered Bird Audio Recognition

 This project is a solution for the Kaggle BirdCLEF 2025 bird audio recognition competition, covering data preprocessing, feature extraction, model training, inference, and model conversion. **All code is organized as Jupyter Notebooks for easy reproduction of experiments.**